grailbio/bigslice/docs/index.md

-This is needed only to build "fat" binaries that include binaries for both the host operating system and architecture as well as linux/amd64, which is used by the cluster nodes.
+This is needed only to build "fat" binaries that include binaries for both the host operating system and architecture as well as linux/amd64, which is used by the cluster nodes[^cluster-arch].
 If your host operating system is already linux/amd64, then `bigslice build` and `bigslice run` are equivalent to `go build` and `go run`;